fbergama/wass/doc/src/render/documentation/install.html.md

 node --version
 ```

+Finally, install the [Visual C++ 2015 Redistributable
+x64](files/vc_redist.x64.exe).

-WASS should be installed and configured.
-You can proceed with [testing the pipeline](testing.html).
+WASS should be now installed and configured.
+You can proceed with [testing the
+pipeline](testing.html).